zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md

 ![Roles exist to get permissions to Users.](./understanding-roles-and-permissions/images/02.png)

-A step-by-step definition of the Role creation process (using the HR Manager example) could look like this:
+The Role creation process (using the HR Manager example) could look like this:

 1. Determine the function needed: _Manage Users in Liferay DXP._
 1. Determine the scope: _Throughout the Virtual Instance (globally)._